ARCH 204: Great Build: Strc Style & Cntx

 Prerequisites: AHST 306 or LARC 411 [Min Grade: D]

-Schedule Type: Lecture, Lecture/Lab, Lecture/Studio Combination
+Schedule Type: Independent Study, Lecture, Lecture/Lab, Lecture/Studio Combination

 ARCH 372: The Architectural Publication